elcolin/ft_irc/README.md

 What we get finally:

      struct addrinfo *res;//to store our list
-     getaddrinfo(0, port, &hints, &res);
-Now that we have the informations we need, we can bind our socket!
+     getaddrinfo(0, port, &hints, &res);// our node might change later, for now we stay in localhost Now that we have the informations we need, we can bind our socket!

 # bind
+## What is bind?
+    int bind(int sockfd, const struct sockaddr *addr, socklen_t addrlen);

+bind() associates a socket with a specific address and port number, which means that it assigns the local address to the socket.
+This is necessary for the socket to be able to receive incoming data packets from other networked devices.
+Once a socket is bound to an address and port, it is ready to accept incoming connections from clients.

 ## Why do we have to bind our socket to an address?
 Binding an address to a socket is necessary to specify which network interface and port the socket will be listening on.
-Without binding an address to the socket, the operating system will choose a random port and network interface for the socket to listen on, which may not be what the programmer intended.
-By specifying a specific address to bind to, the programmer can ensure that the socket will be listening on the correct network interface and port.
+Without binding an address to the socket, the operating system will choose a random port and network interface for the socket to listen on, which may not be what we intended.
+By specifying a specific address to bind to, we can ensure that the socket will be listening on the correct network interface and port.

+So with getaddrinfo, we got our list of suitable addresses for our service (port).
+Let's look at our parameters:

+    int sockfd --> our file descriptor that refers to the socket. const struct sockaddr *addr --> the address we want to bind our socket to socklen_t addrlen --> the size of the address structure

+We get the following:

+    bind(listen_socket, res->ai_addr, res->ai_addrlen);